afreed-bh/dynamicwebsitewithcms/README.md

 # dynamicwebsitewithcms
-This repo content a dynamic website with one backend content management system.
+This repo contents a dynamic website with one backend content management system.